What is the Griff Investment Fund?

-Our applications are now open and will close on the 16th October at 16:00.
-If you are a student at the University of York and wish to become an analyst next year please contact us at firstname.lastname@example.org for further details on how to apply.
+Our applications are usually open in October.
+If you are a student at the University of York and wish to become an analyst next year please visit our Facebook page https://www.facebook.com/GriffFund/ for further details on how to apply.
 The fund is open to applications from candidates from any academic department and is proud of its diversity.

 Who sponsors you?

 York alumni and the CIO of the First State Asset Management Paul Griffiths made a generous donation of in 2013.
 We are currently seeking more investors to expand the fund.

 Unfortunately, because we are managing a part of the university’s endowment, we cannot currently publish our holdings and previous investments.

 Students from the University of York are selected to become Griff analysts.
 These analysts are mentored by the committee and are also supported by Keith Anderson, a professor at the University, and Paul Griffiths, CIO and donor.